 1. Dashboard

-[dokan-dashboard]: This will Display the vendor dashboard and all the elements for the vendor.
+[dokan-dashboard]: This will display the vendor dashboard and all the elements for the vendor.

 2. Best Selling Products

-[dokan-best-selling-product no_of_product=”3″ seller_id=”” ]: Best Selling Products shortcode is used to display 3 best selling products of vendors.
+[dokan-best-selling-product no_of_product=”3″ seller_id=””]: Best Selling Products shortcode is used to display 3 best selling products of vendors.

-3. Top Rated Products
+3. Top-Rated Products

 4. Custom Migration Form [Pro version only]

-[dokan-customer-migration]: Used to creates Vendor Registration Form.
+[dokan-customer-migration]: Used to create the Vendor Registration Form.

 5. Geo-Location Filter Form